cameronzipp/final-project/README.md

 ✔️ 10.
 Your submission shows adequate effort for a final project in a full-stack web development course.

 - We learned a lot about project scope, and time management this quarter and made sure to implement as much as we could in the timeframe given.

+✔️ 11.
+BONUS:  Incorporates Ajax that access data from a JSON file, PHP script, or API.
+If you implement Ajax, be sure to include how you did so in your readme file.

+- Categories are loaded through a custom API (categoryGet.php) function and populated in the navbar.

 # UML Diagram